 Writing self-documenting code deserves its own article, but there are three key takeaways that already can help a lot:

-- Name your variables in such a way that it’s abundantly clear what they contain.
-E.g., don’t name your list
+- Name your Python variables so that it’s abundantly clear what they contain.
+E.g., don’t name your list just m, or m_list, but instead, call it something like member_list.

 - Create short functions that only do one thing.
-If they do more than one thing, split them up into multiple functions.
+If they do more than one thing, split them into multiple functions.
+Short functions are also better once you start using unit tests.

 Stating the obvious

-Many beginners tend to state the obvious.
+Many beginning programmers tend to state the obvious.
 In other words, they describe in comments what they are about to do.
 You too might be tempted to do so, especially when a language is new to you, as a note to yourself.

 Here are some examples of stating the obvious: